 #1 National Park Plitvice Lakes

 Plitvice lakes are one of the most popular natural landmarks in Croatia, so coming to Croatia and not visiting the national park Plitvice is not recommended.
-The national park of Plitvice lakes is a couple of hours drive away from Split, and on the way to the park you will pass through the beautiful scenery of Dalmatian hinterland and the region of Lika.
-Spend your day walking around the lakes below the waterfalls and create amazing memories.
+The national park of Plitvice lakes is a couple of hours drive away from Split, and on the way to the park, you will pass through the beautiful scenery of Dalmatian hinterland and the region of Lika.
+Spend your day walking around the lakes below the waterfalls and creating amazing memories.
 Cross the great lake with a boat and spend hours wandering around its green shores.
-Split will wait for you in the evening and be the perfect resting place after a day in the nature.
+Split will wait for you in the evening and be the perfect resting place after a day in nature.
+Check our Plitvice lakes tour from Split!

 #2 Krka Waterfalls National Park

 Krka River and its waterfalls make the national park Krka one of the most popular road trips from the city of Split.
 It would only take a couple of hours to reach national park Krka, the town of Sibenik and enjoy some wine tasting in Skradin.
 Some of the most amazing areas in Croatia surround the city of Split, so a day in Split can be more than just a day in the city.
 Tour of the national park Krka promises a relaxing day filled with leisure walks around wooden paths and tasting of homegrown local delicacies in the most amazing atmosphere.
-Spend your day or even half a day in Split area by visiting Krka and enjoying its sights, smells and sounds.
+Spend your day or even half a day in the Split area by visiting Krka and enjoying its sights, smells and sounds.
 Bathing under one of its waterfalls is a special bonus on a hot summer day.
+We strongly advise you to join our Krka waterfalls tour from Split!

 #3 Cetina River

-Just less than an hour drive from Split you can enjoy in one of the most beautiful rivers in Croatia- the river Cetina.
-You can visit the spring of Cetina near the town of Sinj or spend time in Omis at the mouth of river Cetina.
-Along the river you may enjoy in adventurous sports, see fortress ruins, eat delicious food or just have a swim and sunbathe on its shores.
+Just less than an hour’s drive from Split you can enjoy one of the most beautiful rivers in Croatia- the river Cetina.
+You can visit the spring of Cetina near the town of Sinj or spend time in Omis at the mouth of the river Cetina.
+Along the river, you may enjoy adventurous sports like rafting on Cetina river, see fortress ruins, eat delicious food or just have a swim and sunbathe on its shores.
 There are many alternative things you can do in Split and its surroundings even for a day, and river Cetina and everything it has to offer along its course can be interesting for all sports and nature enthusiasts.